tapyu/python-lessons/README.md

 The utimate conclusion is:
 - We have a trillion tools that is intended to solve these three issues.
 - All of them but Poetry is a pain in the ass.
 So stick with Poetry.
-- Worthmentions to
+- Honorable mention to
-  - `setuptools`, which had became a standard tool for building up a Python distribution.
+  - `setuptools`, which had been became a standard tool for building up a Python distribution.
 Nowadays, it may be consedered obsolete by some, though;
   - `PyPI` (Python Package Index), as it has become the official third-party software repository for Python.
-However, it has nothing to do with the package dependency, packaging, and creating virtual environments.
+However, it has nothing to do with the package dependency, packaging, and creating virtual environments;

 ### setuptools